 By Julie Murphree, Arizona Farm Bureau: We’re well into the 2014/2015 school season and Arizona Farm Bureau’s Ag in the Classroom (AITC) program has been in the classroom right along with the students and the program can report perfect attendance!
-For October, we’ll be in a classroom somewhere in Arizona for every day school is in session.
+For October, we’ll be in a classroom somewhere in Arizona for

 Checking in with Arizona Farm Bureau’s Associate Education Director, Katie Aikins, we are set to give 428 (400 are pumpkins) classroom presentations in October.
 We are also doing 4 community events through the month.
 Our education intern, Jaren, is scheduled in two schools every day in October.
 Katie is also scheduled in two schools every day this month.

 Arizona Farm Bureau's First Vice President Stefanie Smallhouse telling her family's ranch story.
-Note the date 1884 on the white board behind her: The year Carlink Ranch began.
-They're planning a big celebration this month for the 130 years that their ranch has existed.
+Note the date 1884 on the

 By the time the month is over, Katie and Jaren will have reached thousands of students with Arizona agriculture’s story.
 And this is just October!

 Believe it or not, it’s easy to join this dynamic duo in teaching agriculture, not only in the classroom but elsewhere, especially because it’s October.